The Northern Colorado New Horizons Band (NCNHB)

 The New Horizons Band of Northern Colorado was formed in 1997 with 30 people.
 We have grown to over 60 members who are baby boomers, retirees, grandparents, veterans, novice and skilled musicians alike who enjoy making music to the best of our abilities!
 Our goal reflects Roy’s vision by, “…creating an entry point to group music-making for adult beginners and a comfortable re-entry point for adults who played music at school and would like to resume after long years of building careers…”

-Rehearsals are held on Tuesday and Thursday mornings (9:00 -12:00) at the Good Shepherd Church in Loveland (3429 N. Monroe Ave.
+Rehearsals are held on Tuesday and Thursday mornings (9:00 - Noon) at the Good Shepherd Church in Loveland (3429 N. Monroe Ave.
 Loveland, CO 80538) from September until May.
+At this time, Concert Band, Intermediate (Red) Band, Swing Band, Dixieland Band, Woodwind Quartet, Flute Choir, Clarinet Choir, Saxophone Quartet, and Hand bell Choir.
+See the calendar for specific times and location.
 You are welcome to visit and watch a rehearsal session.

 You can also reach the Director, Glenn Shull by phone at 970-223-4053 or email: email@example.com.